Why I Use Meal Kits to Balance Salt & Soul

 Of course, it’s all about balance, and there is always a bit of “salt” to consider:

-- The Lack of “Intuitive” Seasoning: Sometimes the recipes can be a bit heavy on sodium or sugar in the sauces.
-As a nutritionist, I often “doctor them up”—I might swap their dressing for a splash of apple cider vinegar or add an extra handful of spinach from my fridge to boost the nutrients.
+• The “Extra” Ingredients: Sometimes the pre-made sauces can be a bit heavy on the salt or sugar.
+I usually “doctor them up” to fit our needs.
+I might swap their dressing for a splash of apple cider vinegar or just toss in an extra handful of spinach from my own fridge to boost the nutrients.
+It’s all about making the kit work for us.

-- The Cost: It’s an investment in our peace.
-We use them as a seasonal tool, not a permanent crutch—leaning into the convenience when life is loud, and returning to our roots when life slows down.
+• The cost: Honestly?
+It’s an investment in our peace of mind.
+We use these as a seasonal tool, not a permanent crutch.
+We lean into the convenience when life is loud and busy, and we return to our roots and scratch-cooking when things finally slow down.

-The Salt (The Science): Many meal kit sauces use “refined” sugars and high-sodium bases for shelf stability.
-To balance this, use only half the provided sauce packet and supplement the liquid with a splash of apple cider vinegar or fresh citrus.
-You’ll cut the sodium significantly while brightening the flavour with natural acidity.
+The Salt (The Science): I’ve noticed that many meal kit sauces use refined sugars and higher-sodium bases to help with shelf stability.
+To balance this, I usually only use about half of the provided sauce packet and brighten it up with a splash of apple cider vinegar or some fresh citrus.
+It cuts through the heaviness and naturally balances out the saltiness.

-The Soul (The Wellness): We often feel like “good health” has to be hard work, but sometimes the most nourishing thing you can do is lower the bar.
-Using a meal kit isn’t “cheating”—it’s an act of self-kindness.
-By outsourcing the mental load of meal planning, you’re creating space to actually enjoy your family or catch your breath at the end of the day.
-Remember: a relaxed mom and a simple, stress-free meal are just as medicinal for your home as a 5-star recipe.
+The Soul (The Wellness): We often feel like “good health” has to be hard work, but sometimes the most nourishing thing you can do is just lower the bar.
+Using a meal kit doesn’t feel like “cheating” to me—it feels like a small act of kindness toward myself.
+By taking the mental load off meal planning, I’m creating the space to actually be present with my boys or just take a breath at the end of the day.
+Remember: A relaxed mom and a stress-free meal are just as medicinal for a home as a five-star recipe.